 National Government and its structure; administrative and political practices of the central agencies of authority in the United States.
+Co-requisite: ENG 111 or higher.

 202 State and Local Government (3)

 Role of states in our federal system as well as interrelationships among them; analysis of patterns of legislative and executive process on the state level; particular attention will be devoted to these processes in Florida.